James Beard Foundation

 Challenge

 Despite the vast number of people of color and women who have led America’s culinary evolution, very few are recognized.
-That absence of recognition has real and inequitable consequences, including making it more difficult for restaurants and institutions run by people of color and women to attract investors, diners, and other revenue sources that are a necessary part of being a high-profile chef.
-One such recognition is the James Beard Awards, the “Oscars” of the food world, which arguably set chefs up for stellar careers but rarely featured diverse nominees or winners.
+That absence of recognition has real consequences—making it harder for their restaurants to attract investors, diners, and opportunities that can make or break a career.
+The James Beard Awards—the “Oscars” of the food world—have long been a gateway to success, but the nominees and winners rarely reflected the full spectrum of talent driving the industry forward.

 Approach

-One of RALLY’s strengths is helping clients create, launch, and then sustain an authentic and credible advocacy agenda.
-For example, we partnered with OLLY to analyze its culture, brand reputation, and reach to determine how to best make a meaningful impact in the mental health space.
-We also worked with PolicyLink to frame and unveil a roadmap to help companies put equity at the center of their internal operations and external business strategies
+One of RALLY’s strengths is helping clients create, launch, and sustain advocacy agendas that are both authentic and credible.
+For example, we partnered with OLLY to assess its culture, brand reputation, and reach to determine how to make a meaningful impact in the mental health space.
+We also worked with PolicyLink to unveil a roadmap to help companies put fairness and opportunity at the center of their business strategies.